Staying safe while being social online

 - How to make a report – Childnet provides advice and information about how to make a report to a social media site.

 - Report Harmful Content provides advice on reporting harmful online content to social media sites, and helps users to get their reports to social media sites reviewed.
+Organisations can also add a Report Harmful Content button to their own sites.

 - Internet Watch Foundation helps to tackle online child sexual abuse imagery, and provides a service whereby users can report any indecent online content of under 18s.